postgresml/postgresml/pgml-sdks/rust/pgml/javascript/README.md

 Before you begin, make sure you have the following:

 - PostgresML Database: You can [sign up for a free GPU-powered database](https://postgresml.org/signup) or [spin up a database using Docker](https://github.com/postgresml/postgresml#installation).
 Ensure you have a PostgresML database version >`2.3.1`.
 Set the `PGML_CONNECTION` environment variable to the connection string of your PostgresML database.
 If not set, the SDK will use the default connection string for your local installation `postgres://postgres@127.0.0.1:5433/pgml_development`.
-If you are running Postgres locally then make sure:

-  - Python version >=3.8.1

-  - `postgresql` command line utility
-    - Ubuntu: `sudo apt install libpq-dev`
-    - Centos/Fedora/Cygwin/Babun: `sudo yum install libpq-devel`
-    - Mac: `brew install postgresql`

-### Installation

 To install the Javascript SDK: